The Exact Limsup Constant for Once-Visited Sites of One-Dimensional Simple Random Walk: Proof of Theorem

 As a result, we have $\tau_j \leq k \leq \sigma_j$.
 Now, suppose $S_{k-1} < S_k$.
 Then $S_k \geq N_{k-1}$, which, together with \eqref{eq:1}, implies $S_k \geq M_{k-1} + 1$.
 Since $n \geq \sigma_j$ and $S_{\sigma_j} = S_{\tau_j - 1} < S_k$, and given that $S_l \neq S_k$ for all $l$ with $\tau_j \le k < l \leq n$, it must be that $S_l < S_k$ for all $k < l \leq n$.
 This forces $S_k = M_n = M_{\sigma_i}$.
 A symmetric argument, applied to the case $S_{k-1} > S_k$, shows that $S_k = N_{\sigma_i}$.
 This completes the proof of the lemma. \end{proof}

 \begin{proposition} Define

-Let $\curvevisitonenumber{m}=\#\curvevisitoneset{m}$, then
+Let $\curvevisitonenumber{n}=\#\curvevisitoneset{n}$, then

-\end{proposition} We have divided the proof of this proposition into a lower bound (Proposition \ref{prop3.1}) and an upper bound (Proposition \ref{prop4.1}), but defer the details to the next section and now proceed to the proof of our main theorem. \begin{proof}[Proof of Theorem \ref{main result} assuming Proposition \ref{prop 1.3}] By Lemma \ref{lem1.3}, for $\sigma_i\leq m\leq \tau_{i+1}-1$, $\visitonenumber{m}\leq 2$.
-For $\tau_i\leq m\leq \sigma_i-1$, we have
+\end{proposition} The proof of this proposition is divided into a lower bound (Proposition \ref{prop3.1}) and an upper bound (Proposition \ref{prop4.1}) in the next sections, but defer the details to the next section and now proceed to the proof of our main theorem. \begin{proof}[Proof of Theorem \ref{main result} assuming Proposition \ref{prop 1.3}] By Lemma \ref{lem1.3}, for $\sigma_i\leq n\leq \tau_{i+1}-1$, $\visitonenumber{n}\leq 2$.
+For $\tau_i\leq n\leq \sigma_i-1$, we have